 Mac OS X and Linux

-Our Python samples have been created with 2.7.x version in use, so best compatibility can be expected with the same.
-Check that newest Python 2.7.x version is installed by using the following command:
+Our Python samples have been created with the 2.7.x version in use, so best compatibility can be expected with the same.
+Check that the newest Python 2.7.x version is installed by using the following command:

 $ python --version